Tekkō: History

 The tekko evolved after five stages of development.
 The first, called the "yawara", consisted of nothing more than a stick or rod, held in the inside the hand.
 The "chize kun bo", a stick with a loop of rope, which the user could attach to the hand for control, came second.
 Third, the "tekko" resembled the "chize kun bo" but, rather than a rope, had a sharpened wooden extension of the stick, which fit between the first or second finger.
 An Okinawan tool to help fisherman weave, or haul in their nets without cutting their hand on coral, or a long hairpin used by Okinawan Bushi called a "kanzashi", quite possibly served as the inspiration for this design.
 The tekko appeared in hardwood form, and as soft molded metal so as to greater increase the mass of the hand.

 The fourth stage, or "tek chu", allowed for increased function over its predecessors in that it "extended beyond the clenched fist", "a distinct advancement in the evolution of fist-loaded weaponry".
-The design consisted either of a wooden stick carved with a wooden extension with a finger hole, or of a metal rod with and metal finger ring.
-The bearer held the rod in hand, with the ring around a finger.
-The tek chu often included a carved point or a metal spike protruding from the ring.
+The design consisted either of a wooden stick carved with a wooden extension with a finger hole, or of a metal rod with a metal finger ring.
+The bearer held the rod in hand, and ensured their grip by putting their index or middle finger through the ring, which often bore a protruding carved or metal spike.

 Tecchū, a traditional okinawan weapon to be held in the fist, securing the position by putting ones middle or index finger through the ring.